Close Alert Banner

 NIPT does not routinely come with an ultrasound.
 If a pregnant individual decides to have NIPT from the start, they do not need another screening test (such as eFTS).
 A 11-14 week (nuchal translucency) ultrasound on its own is recommended to get more information about the health of the baby.

-Step-by-step instructions are outlined below, to provide guidance to health-care providers for how to order this test in Ontario.
+Step-by-step instructions are outlined below, to provide guidance to health-care practitioners for how to order this test in Ontario.

 Step 1

-Determine if Pregnant Individual is Eligible for OHIP-funded NIPT
+Determine if Pregnant Individual is Eligible for Publicly-funded NIPT

 • NIPT should be offered to all pregnant individuals prior to initiating prenatal genetic screening along with other available options.